 Our Board Members

-Bruce Nye, President & Board Chair
+Carrie Crespo, President and Board Chair

 An east bay native, Jim earned degrees in Economics from UC, Berkeley and lived in Oakland from 1997 to 2016.
 An interest in data-based public policy and love of Oakland led him join Make Oakland Better Now! as a founding board member.
 He’s also volunteered with the Coalition of Police Accountability.
 At Make Oakland Better Now!, Jim focus includes Public Safety Policy, Police Oversight and Unfunded Liabilities.
 A CFA® charterholder, Jim does product management in financial services.